Types of CMMS Software – Which One is Suitable for Your Needs?

 - Dedicated staff for maintenance and support

-- Get control over the data and system within the company network
+- Get control over the data and interface within the company network

 - Critical data is stored and handled internally

-- Large companies with strict regulations prefer on-premise software because it gives more control over their data and process.
+- Large companies with strict regulations prefer it because it gives more control over their data and process.

-- On-premise software has broader customization and can integrate with other systems.
+- It has broader customization and can integrate with other interfaces.

-- Although the cost is higher, on-premise software pays well over time.
+- Although the cost is higher, it pays well over time.

 - This type takes longer implementation time.

-- Implementing on-premise software is complex with its installation and configuration needs.
+- Implementation is complex with its installation and configuration needs.

-- The company is responsible for the IT infrastructure to run the software with ensured resource availability.
+- The company is responsible for the IT infrastructure to run it with ensured resource availability.

 - The upfront costs of on-premise are higher